Lawyering Skills Travel Teams

 Moritz offers several opportunities for students to learn essential lawyering skills outside of the traditional moot court competitions.

-Students interested in alternative dispute resolution can participate in Moritz’s Lawrence Negotiation competition.
+Students interested in alternative dispute resolution can participate in Moritz’s Representation in Mediation competition.
 The winners of that competition will represent Moritz at the American Bar Association Section on Dispute Resolution Representation in Mediation Competition, which is held in February and March each year.
 The ABA competition consists of 10 regional rounds and a national championship round.
 The championship round is held in conjunction with the ABA Section of Dispute Resolution Spring Conference, which is often held in a warm locale.
 Throughout the competition, students negotiate over an issue, often a contract, and are judged by practicing attorneys.

 Ohio Attorney General’s Public Service Mock Trial Competition